Prototype-12/Neural-Networks/README.md

 Uses leakyReLU

-Not fast (I should have used matrixes)
+v3 Uses Adam

-When training data is input its trained as batches
+When training data is input, it's trained as a batch

-Any non finite number(null, undefined, Infinity, -Infinity) will be turned to 0

 The trainer will return the original network if the current error exceeds the original error